EliAndrewC/l7r/setting/l7r.md

 Another NPC from a different clan is Shinjo no Dorai Rakuo.
 The writeup for that character, with an associated plot hook, follows:

 Although the provinces surrounding Toshi Ranbo have fertile land, they're mostly suited to producing grain.
 As a result, the city imports a significant amount of rice.
-Before the invasion, the Dorai House of the Shinjo family had a longstanding trade agreement with the Damasu to supply the city with rice, which they shipped yearly down the Drowned Merchant River.
+Before the invasion, the Dorai House of the Shinjo Family had a longstanding trade agreement with the Damasu to supply the city with rice, which they shipped yearly down the Drowned Merchant River.

 Because the city has been so unstable for the past several years, the Dorai have not made the same arrangement with the Tsume.
 However, now that martial law has been lifted and the city has settled into some kind of normalcy, they're considering coming back.
 In order to get a better gauge of the state of the city, they've sent Deputy Minister of Commerce Shinjo no Dorai Rakuo, who will try to get a sense of the city and negotiate with the Tsume.

 This is a situation where each PC may get some kind of directive from their respective clans about how to influence Rakuo.
-The Shinjo family has been sending their rice into Ryoko Owari for the past few years, so the Scorpion clan would like to see him decide that the city is still too unstable.
-The Crane clan would certainly like to see him come back, while the Lion clan would not.
-The Unicorn clan would simply want Rakuo to be given an accurate picture of how stable the city really is.
+The Shinjo Family has been sending their rice into Ryoko Owari for the past few years, so the Scorpion Clan would like to see him decide that the city is still too unstable.
+The Crane Clan would certainly like to see him come back, while the Lion Clan would not.
+The Unicorn Clan would simply want Rakuo to be given an accurate picture of how stable the city really is.
 Most other clans won't care, although certain specific Families or Houses may have some sort of stake by being allied or opposed to one of the factions involved.

 Shinjo Rakuo himself will turn out to be quite interested in getting to know the city better, starting with its more entertaining places.
 He will attend lavish parties of wealthy merchants and nobles, as well as geisha houses and even dens of ill repute.
 This alone will probably end up with him having to interact with the PCs at least once as a result of some trouble he manages to get into.